 How do I find someone in the 1940 census?

 All one needs is a name get started.
 However, individuals can also search by a street address or by birthplace.
-There are multiple ways to find one’s ancestors using the free websites available.
+There are multiple ways to find one’s ancestors using the free people search websites available.

 Can you view old census records for free?